mstbrown/Getting-and-cleaning-data_Course-project/CodeBook.md

 "4b".
 I appropriately labeled the data set with descriptive variable names.
 "5b".
 As described in "2. the output data..." above, my script titled
     "run_analysis.R" creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Further, these transformations are described in additional detial in the "run_analysis.R" script.